levimake/customer-support-intent-linguistic-prediction/README.md

 Utterances and Linguistic Tags
 ------------------------------------
-The dataset contains 8,175 training utterances, with between 290 and 324 utterances per intent.
+The dataset contains 8,100 training utterances, with 300 utterances per intent.
+It has been split into training (80%), validation (10%) and testing (10%) sets, preserving the distribution of intents and linguistic phenomena.

 The dataset also reflects commonly occurring linguistic phenomena of real-life chatbots, such as: spelling mistakes, run-on words, punctuation errors…